FANFANFAN2506/FANFANFAN2506.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, thanks for stopping by my website!
+Hi there, thanks for stopping by my website! \\
+I am actively seeking for PhD and research assistant positions. \\
+Research Interest: Embedded System, Hardware-Software Co-design, Microcontroller \\

+## About Me

 Fan Yang is a self-motivated and collaborative individual who excels both as an independent worker and as a team player.
 Currently pursuing a Master of Science degree in Electrical and Computer Engineering (ECE) at Duke University, Fan has built a solid foundation in programming and software development.